mongodb/docs-realm/source/includes/log-out-queries-in-progress.rst

 .. warning::

-   You can only access {+realm+}s accessed with a given user object while that user is logged in.
-As a result, logging out a user while operations are still executing can cause errors, prevent reads from returning valid results, and prevent data from writing to local {+realm+}s.
+   Realms accessed with a given user object only remain valid while that user is logged in.
+As a result, any operation that has not yet completed before the initiating user logs out cannot complete successfully and will likely result in an error.
+Any data in a write operation that fails in this way will be lost.